Sandakozhi

 Sandakozhi is a 2005 Indian Tamil-language action drama film directed by N. Lingusamy and produced by Vikram Krishna under G K Film Corporation.
 The film stars Vishal, Meera Jasmine, Rajkiran, and Lal, while Raja, Suman Setty and Ganja Karuppu play supporting roles.
 The music was composed by Yuvan Shankar Raja, while the cinematography and editing were handled by Jeeva-Nirav Shah and G. Sasikumar respectively.

-Sandakozhi was released on 16 December 2005 and became a major success, running for over 210 days in theatres and achieving cult status.
+Sandakozhi was released on 16 December 2005 to positive reviews from critics and became a major success, running for over 210 days in theatres and achieving cult status.
 The Telugu dubbed version titled Pandem Kodi released on 19 May 2006 and was also commercially successful.
 The film was remade in Kannada as Vayuputra.
-A sequel titled Sandakozhi 2 was released in 2018, but did not reach the success level of the original film.
+A sequel titled Sandakozhi 2 was released in 2018, but the sequel became a flop.

 Plot

 Balu, an engineering student studying in Chennai, visits his classmate and friend Karthik's home in Chidambaram after the final exams.
 Balu meets Karthik's sister Hema and they develop an affection which transforms into love.
 Kasi, a local gangster in Chidambaram, is feared by the entire town.
 On his way back to his place, Balu sees Kasi chasing a man with an aruval.
 When Kasi was about to kill the man, Balu interferes and stops Kasi, who gets enraged and immediately tries to attack Balu, but Balu smashes Kasi in front of everyone and leaves.

 Kasi is furious and wants vengeance against Balu.
 Kasi's men trap Karthik/Hema's father and learn about Balu's native place.
 Kasi sets goons to kill Balu, but gets shocked when he learns that Balu's father is Durai, a powerful chieftain of Theni, and it will be difficult to attack them.
 Kasi leaves to Theni and waits for the right moment to kill Balu and his family.
 Balu meets Hema, Karthik and their family at a temple.
 Hema/Karthik's father is initially angered by seeing Balu as he was responsible to bring trouble by hitting Kasi, but Balu convinces him and both families approve Balu and Hema's relationship.

 One day, Kasi tries to kill Balu, but Durai gets attacked instead.
 Durai understands that Balu is being targeted and decides to protect him.
 A localite in Theni hates Durai and his family and decides to help Kasi kill Durai.
 Kasi utilises the opportunity to kill Balu and Durai during a temple festival, but Balu saves Durai.
 Durai asks Balu to fight with Kasi, where Balu thrashes Kasi and leaves, challenging him to return if he still has guts to finish him.